med-khalil/SheSolves-4.0/12_ Problem12/Statement.md

 For each test case output one integer — How many seconds it will take for the platform to be empty.

-It can be proven that the platform will be empty after a certain number of seconds.
+It can be proven that the platform will always become empty after a finite amount of time.

 ## Example: